MVPandey/MCS-Agent/README.md

 # MCS-Agent
-A self-improving AI agent that uses Monte Carlo Tree Search for context-engineering and iterative refinement.
+A self-improving AI agent repo with the end goal of incorporating Monte Carlo Tree Search for context-engineering and iterative refinement.

 ## What this is